Invictus Gaming

-Invictus Gaming (IG, sometime stylized as iG, iG电子竞技俱乐部 (iG Esports Club)) is a Chinese multi-game esports organization founded in 2011 by businessman Wang Sicong.
+Invictus Gaming (IG, sometimes stylized as iG, iG电子竞技俱乐部 (iG Esports Club)) is a Chinese multi-game esports organization founded in 2011 by businessman Wang Sicong.
 They are primarily known for their Dota 2, League of Legends, and StarCraft II teams.
 IG's Dota team won The International 2012, and its League of Legends team won the 2018 World Championship.

 History

 Invictus Gaming was founded in 2011 by Wang Sicong, son of Wang Jianlin, one of the wealthiest men in China and Asia, who bought the team formerly known as Catastrophic Cruel Memory (CCM) at about US$6 million, in order to promote and ameliorate the professional esports scene in China.
+It is named after a poem of the same name written by an English poet, writer, critic, and editor William Ernest Henley.
 Now Invictus Gaming consist of squads for Dota 2, League of Legends, Crossfire, and StarCraft II.

 Dota & Dota 2

 Defense of the Ancients

 The creation of iG.Y after poaching YYF, Chuan, 830 and CH of LGD, historically one of the strongest teams in China, came days after the purchase of CCM.
 The team is now also known as iG.Z (Zhou, SanSheng, Ferrari 430, Xiao8, DDC). iG.Y got the 3rd place in World DotA Championship 2011. iG.Z was the champion of CPL 2011.
 Having moved into the DotA scene with the new players, the two iG teams represented what appeared to be the two strongest teams in the scene.

 In November 2011, iG decided to combine the two teams and have the team with the best Chinese DotA players.
 The team was composed of Chen "Zhou" Yao, Jiang "YYF" Cen, Luo "Ferrari 430" Feichi, Wong "Chuan" Hock Chuan and Zeng "Faith" Hongda, in which Chen "Zhou" Yao was the captain.

 After re-shuffling the roster of the combined IG, they have won the SMM Grand National DotA Tournament world championship.